What is Open Banking?

 - Credit cards

-From 1 July 2021 (non-major banks) you will be able to access and share certain transaction and account data through secure portals.
-As we move closer to the next stages of Open Banking, we’ll share more information and will let you know when you can start participating.
+From 1 July 2021, non-major bank customers will be able to share certain transaction and account data through secure portals.
+Eligible Bank of Sydney customers will be able to participate by the end of the year and we'll share more information here once available.

 If you would like to know more about Open Banking, visit the Consumer Data Right website https://www.cdr.gov.au/